josdejong/mathjs/docs/units.md

 - `toNumber(plainUnit)`.
 Get the value of a unit when converted to the specified plain unit (a unit with optional prefix but without value).
 - `format([precision])`.
 Get a string representation of the unit.
 The function will determine the best fitting prefix for the unit.
-The units value is rounded to the provided precision or, if not defined, uses the the option `math.options.format.precision`.
+If precision is defined, the units value will be rounded to the provided number of digits.
 - `toString()`.
 Get a string representation of the unit.
 The function will determine the best fitting prefix for the unit.
-The units value is rounded to a fixed precision.
-The precision is defined in the option `math.options.format.precision`.

 ```js
 var a = math.unit(55, 'cm');        // Unit 550 mm